Lab 2 - Installing Ubuntu 24.04 in M1, M2 and M3 Macbooks

 3. Turn on the Virtual Machine and sign in.
 Use your username and password you set during the installation process

-Update the system and install the following essential packages:
+Step 4: Update the system and install a desktop environment

 Run these commands one at the time: